Jacobh2/lisaspisslotter/README.md

 ## Problems Jacob needs help with:
 - The "isClicked: false" is printed 6 times in the console on first load
+  - Seems to be more things that is triggered multiple times, maybe should be like that?
 - On each scratch, the "isClicked: false" is printed twice
 - Fix state for "hasPlayedFinalSound" so that will trigger the reveal of the "new ticket" button, and not simply the "gameOver"